alexsit19/flutter_localization/README.md

 in android studio go in file/settings choose Languages & Frameworks choose Dart point and enter path to dart on your hard disc

+in terminal of Android Studio run command flutter run